 General audience breakdowns are usually available online such as CES by the Numbers.
 They’ll provide a detailed look into the types of attendees at the given event.
 You’d be surprised how many gold nuggets are in an attendee prospectus that really help you prepare for an event.

 If you’re sponsoring the event, even better.
 You likely received an attendee list (full or partial), which is a major resource.
-Don’t have the attendee list or enough info to take action?
-We’re generating lists of predicted attendees for our clients using our predictive intelligence.

 The biggest thing we see companies doing when they have access to attendee lists is the “spray and pray” approach.
 They set up a generic, templated marketing email and send it out to everyone they possibly can.

-You might land a few sales meetings that way…or, you could take a more targeted approach.
+You might land a few sales meetings that way…or you could take a more targeted approach.

 Trust us, the entire ~120,000 attendees at CES are not your ideal prospect.
-Start by defining your audience within the larger event audience by taking the time to analyze and bucket the attendees based on your buyer personas.
+Start by defining your audience within the larger event audience by taking the time to analyze and bucket attendees based on your buyer personas.

 2. Tailor How You Reach Out to Every Event Prospect